waspfreak/omnipresentTest/README.md

 Presentation layer: UI Done
 ### Next Stapes
-Persistence layer: will be necessary to connect to backend and implement inside Client Admin
+Service or integration Layer, will be necessary to connect to backend and implement inside Client Admin

 Additional Features:
   Send Email New User Email